zsan0045/gemini/README.md

 reasoning capabilities, check out this
 [Colab notebook](https://github.com/google-gemini/cookbook/blob/main/gemini-2/spatial_understanding.ipynb).

+To develop locally, insert your Gemini API key in the `.env` file.

 ## [Video](/video/)

 [Video Explorer](https://aistudio.google.com/app/starter-apps/video) is a simple app that allows you to explore events within videos using Gemini.
 It was built with React.

+To develop locally, insert your Gemini API key in the `.env` file.

 ## [Maps](/maps/)